libin-mathew/TFLRoadStatus/README.md

 ### Configuring TFL API Information
 Follow the steps:
 - Open the project in Visual Studio and locate App.config file under TFLRoadStatus project.
-- Configure the file with your TFL API Key by updating the settings key value for TFLApiKey
+- Configure the file with your TFL API Key by updating the settings key value for TFLApiKey.
-- Configure the file with your Application Key by updating the settings key value for AppKey
+- Configure the file with your Application Key by updating the settings key value for AppKey.

+If you don't have a TFL API key, you will need to register for a developer key here: https://api- portal.tfl.gov.uk/

 ### How to build the code
 Follow the steps: